codetricity/theta-linux/docs/equipment.md

 but it is over the recommended length.
 I only have the long cable for convenience.
 You should use as short a cable as possible.

+### NVIDIA Jetson Xavier

+The Xavier is better for testing.
+However, it is more expensive.
+If your budget permits, it is better to get the Xavier.
+You may have problems with 4K AI processing with the Nano.

+On Jetson Xavier, auto plugin selection of the gstreamer seems to be not working well, replacing "decodebin ! autovideosink sync=false" to "nvv4l2decoder ! nv3dsink sync=false" will solve the problem.
+Edit this
+[line](https://github.com/ricohapi/libuvc-theta-sample/blob/f8c3caa32bf996b29c741827bd552be605e3e2e2/gst/gst_viewer.c#L192) in the sample code and recompile.

 ### x86 Linux

 We've also tested the libuvc-theta (streaming) and